danieltorrecillas/anonymize-tiktok-link-react/README.md

 The form submits user input to an endpoint that is responsible for the actual anonymization and returning that result to the React app.
-This endpoint is currently being fulfilled by an
-[AWS API Gateway](https://aws.amazon.com/api-gateway) endpoint which invokes my own
+This endpoint is fulfilled by an [AWS API Gateway](https://aws.amazon.com/api-gateway) endpoint which invokes my own
 [AWS Lambda function](https://aws.amazon.com/lambda) [*anonymize-tiktok-link-lambda*](https://github.com/danieltorrecillas/anonymize-tiktok-link-lambda).

 ## Form Input